mhackersu/mhackersu/README.md

     Linked-in : https://www.linkedin.com/in/mike-hacker

 ### About me
-- 🧮 Developing a community resource for CS education for foster youth at https://fostercs.github.io/
+- 🧮 Developing a community resource for CS education for foster youth at [Foster CS](https://fostercs.github.io/)
 - 🔭 Crafting "learn-to-code" courses at codealongstudio.com
 - 🚀 CTO for stealth-mode startup allrise.io
 - 🌱 Learning all about decentralized ledgers and dapps.